The halls were quiet this morning.

 Trauma will remind us of who we were.
 It will try to call us by old names, force us into old habits, and trigger our negative thought cycles.

 Trauma will inevitably put us on the defensive.
-Reminding us of how hard it was, how we, or others, have failed and how unfair life has been.
+Reminding us of how hard it was in the past, how we, or others, have failed and how unfair life has been.

-If you are feeling the compulsion to publicly shame, blame, or criticize in this situation…Please don’t.
+If you are feeling the compulsion to publicly shame, blame, or criticize…Please don’t.

 Publicly doing any of these three things might give you a false sense of belonging, because let’s be real, public criticism is often met with a response that validates our feelings.
 But what it does little of, is help our situation.
 It typically attacks a person or persons rather than the real issue.